Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

      - Open a legend for features displayed on the map.

    * - |logo8|
-     - Base Map and Layer Toggle
+     - Base Map and Layer Controls
      - Toggle between satellite map style and base map style, and toggle dam or stream crossing layers on or off.
+You can also click "Reload Community Features" to refresh the points displayed if you run into any issues with the map layers.

    * - |logo9|
      - Add New Feature